Jahanara Imam: 1971 Liberation War

 In 1971, following the Pakistan army crackdown on 25 March, the Bangladesh Liberation War broke out.
-Many joined the liberation struggle, including Jahanara's elder son Shafi Imam Rumi, who joined the Mukti Bahini, the guerrilla resistance movement.
+Many joined the liberation struggle, including Jahanara's elder son Shafi Imam Rumi, who joined the Mukti Bahini, the main resistance force behind the liberation movement.
 During the war, she wrote a diary on her feelings about the struggle.
-This later became one of the most important publications about the War of Liberation.
+This later became one of the most important publications about the Bangladesh War of Liberation.

 Rumi took part in many actions against Pakistan army.
 Unfortunately, he was to be picked up by the Pakistani army, never to be seen again.
 Jahanara's husband and her younger son Jami along with other male members of the family were also picked up for interrogation and were tortured.
 Her husband Sharif Imam returned home a broken man only to die three days before Bangladesh became free on 16 December 1971.